American History

 The period of a steep decline started in the second half of the 20th century.
 Racial tension between a growing African American population and conservative white Americans including police resulted in the Newark riot of 1967 that caused 26 deaths and many injuries.

-A former jewish synagogue has been converted to a baptists church.
+A former Jewish synagogue has been converted to a Baptist church.

-By the way, another observation about Newark: a number of churches per capita is unbelievably high, yet Newark is among the most dangerous cities in the US.
+By the way, another observation about Newark: the number of churches per capita is unbelievably high, yet Newark is among the most dangerous cities in the US.
 Shouldn't a crime rate be low in such a religious community?
-I've also found (and it's true for any country, not just the US) that the poorer the place / country is, the more churches/mosques/temples etc. it has.
+I've also found (and it's true for any country, not just the US) that the poorer the place/country is, the more churches/mosques/temples etc. it has.
 Why is it like that?

-But for someone who grew up in a pretty harsh environment comparing to where I live now, I can say that what we think, what we say, what we do, what we read and watch, who we talk to often defines where and how we live.
+But for someone who grew up in a pretty harsh environment compared to where I live now, I can say that what we think, what we say, what we do, what we read and watch, and who we talk to often defines where and how we live.

-For me, a great indicator of how people threat others and a place they live in is littering.
+For me, a great indicator of how people threaten others and the place they live in is littering.
 And Newark broke all the records.

 A bank of the Passaic River in downtown Newark.